 - 1/3 cup coconut milk

-While the crust is baking, I chop all the veggies.
+- While the crust is baking, chop all the veggies.

-Crumble the chevre on top and bake for 20-25 minutes (depending on how done you prefer your eggs) at 350 degrees.
+- Crumble the cheese on top and bake for 20-25 minutes (depending on how done you prefer your eggs) at 350 degrees.